rallep71/dinox/docs/XEP_SUPPORT.md

 # 📡 XMPP Extension Protocol (XEP) Support

-Complete list of XEPs implemented in Dino Extended with differentiated implementation status.
+Complete list of XEPs implemented in DinoX with differentiated implementation status.

 **Total XEPs**: 60+
 **Compliance**: One of the most protocol-compliant XMPP clients